 With the human population in the Greater Mahale Ecosystem growing rapidly, in conditions of extreme poverty and ill health, this project used a model of population, health, and environment to address reproductive health and natural resource management.

-This project provides community-home-based-care for people living with HIV and AIDS and their families.
-Pathfinder also works in the community to reduce the stigma and increase the voice and visibility of people living with HIV and AIDS.
+PAST PROJECT: This project provided community-home-based-care for people living with HIV & AIDS and their families.
+Pathfinder also worked in the community to reduce the stigma and increase the voice and visibility of people living with HIV & AIDS.

 |Items 1 - 10 of 133||1||2||3||4||5||6||7||8||9||10||Next|